Liquid metal sensors and AI could help prosthetic hands to 'feel'

-Category: Environment Hits: 2Prosthetics currently lack the sensation of 'touch.'
+Category: Environment Hits: 8Prosthetics currently lack the sensation of 'touch.'
 To enable a more natural feeling prosthetic hand interface, researchers are the first to incorporate stretchable tactile sensors using liquid metal and machine learning.
 This hierarchical multi-finger tactile sensation integration could provide a higher level of intelligence for artificial hands by improving control, providing haptic feedback and reconnecting amputees to a previously severed sense of touch.

 Read more https://www.sciencedaily.com/releases/2021/07/210714110359.htm